 The Commercial Solar Initiative, which will offer sites suitable for 40 kW or larger installations, will help developers install solar projects on NYCHA’s largest roofs and parking lots.
 The first Request for Proposals (RFP) was issued in October 2017 and several other rounds of RFPs will be issued in the years to come, to scale up solar installations throughout the portfolio.
 In concert with the Commercial Solar Initiative, NYCHA will make smaller sites available to non-profits, community groups, and local renewable energy start-ups through the Public Purpose Shared Solar Program.

-Join the Building Energy Exchange for a panel discussion on NYCHA’s ambitious goal and learn about how assistance from CUNY and the Fund for Public Housing has made these community shared solar programs possible.
+Join the Building Energy Exchange for a panel discussion on NYCHA’s ambitious goal and learn about how assistance from NYSERDA and Sustainable CUNY has made these community shared solar programs possible.